 The only uncomfortable part of our trip to the airport that day was the heat.
 I’m from Seattle, a place with mild temperatures most of the year.
 I’m not used to Dallas heat!
 The tiny bit of walking between the light rail and the shuttle but stop was too hot for me.
-But the light rail and the shuttle bus itself were comfortable inside.
+But the light rail cars and the shuttle bus were comfortable inside.
 We enjoyed the experience and would definitely recommend it – easy and budget-friendly.

 Resources to Help You Plan Your Dallas Transportation:

 1. DART website page of Tools and Apps:

 Includes links to trip planner programs, assistance contacts, nearest stop finders, and other info.

 2. DART website page for 6 Easy Steps to Riding a DART Train:

 Includes details and photos of a machine and the low-floor spot of each car, as well as links to details about each line, fare options such as reduced rates for children, free for children under age 5, and info about the Red, Blue, Green, and Orange lines that run to various areas.
 There is also a link to stroller guidelines.